mickael-kerjean/filestash-website/_posts/2024-04-01-what-is-ftp.md

 <ul>
     <li>a <a href="#ftp-servers">FTP server</a>: that is the software program that runs on the server from which you will be manipulating files</li>
-    <li>a <a href="#the-different-type-of-ftp-client">FTP client</a>: that is the software you run to access the file on that server.
+    <li>a <a href="#the-different-type-of-ftp-client">FTP client</a>: that is the software you run to access the files on that server.
 It would typically looks like this:<br>
     <img class="fancy" alt="side by side screenshot of 2 FTP clients" src="/img/posts/2024-03-05-what-is-ftp-0.webp" /></li>
 </ul>